BigRed-LittleHood/Stats-in-SQL/README.md

 # Stats-in-SQL
-Basic statistical functions in PostgreSQL using census data
+Working with basic statistical functions in PostgreSQL using census data, following along with the book Practical SQL, Chapter 11.